clojuredocs/guides/README.md

   * Cheatsheets.
 Those can be found at [clojure.org/cheatsheet](http://clojure.org/cheatsheet), or with tooltips at [jafingerhut.github.com](http://jafingerhut.github.com).
-There is also a separate [ClojureScript-specific cheatsheet](https://github.com/fogus/clojurescript-cheatsheet) available for download.
+There is also an unofficial [ClojureScript cheatsheet](https://github.com/fogus/clojurescript-cheatsheet) available for download and contribution.
   * API reference docs.
 Those can currently be found (with examples) at [Clojuredocs](http://clojuredocs.org/).